Soimn/Otus/design.md

      points are defined in the build options, and are path snippets used as prefixes to any import path with the accompanying mounting point label as a prefix.

-  P: How should procedure overloading work?
+  P: How should procedure overloading work?<br>
   ?: Overloading should be implicit, since the programmer "headspace complexity" over explicit overloading is negligible and
      should be more familiar to programmers coming from other language

-  P: In what order should global variables and constants be initialized?
+  P: In what order should global variables and constants be initialized?<br>
   ?: Globals and constants are initialized after their dependencies, respecting source order when possible,
      alphabetical otherwise

-  P: What could the language provide to handle name collisions?
+  P: What could the language provide to handle name collisions?<br>
-  ?: Namespacing imports and file vs. export scope
+  ?: Namespacing imports and file vs. export scope<br>
-  #: Import statements which are able to selectively import declarations and namespace them
+  #: Import statements which are able to selectively import declarations and namespace them<br>
   S: Imports that namespace and file vs export scope

-  P: How should attributes to procedures, structs and other constructs be marked up?
+  P: How should attributes to procedures, structs and other constructs be marked up?<br>
-  ?: By compiler directives before the declaration
+  ?: By compiler directives before the declaration<br>
   S: @attrtibute_name(args) or @[attribute_name_0(args), attribute_name_1(args), ...] for multiple, before the declaration

   P: Should macros be added to the language?

-  P: Should the subscript operator work on pointers?
+  P: Should the subscript operator work on pointers?<br>
   S: yes

-  P: How far should metaprogramming be taken in this language?
+  P: How far should metaprogramming be taken in this language?<br>
   ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation

   P: How should unicode strings and characters be represented in memory, or rather,
-     how should UTF-8 strings and characters be expressed and manipulated?
+     how should UTF-8 strings and characters be expressed and manipulated?<br>
   S: Strings are utf-8 encoded arrays of bytes, characters are utf-8 but always 4 bytes large.

   P: How should float to int conversions be handled, where the floating point number is larger than the largest
-     integer type representable on a system?
+     integer type representable on a system?<br>
   ?: However LLVM does it?

-  P: What should determine linking names, and should they be consistent?
+  P: What should determine linking names, and should they be consistent?<br>
-  ?: Name of the procedure followed by the type name of each argument, unless specified otherwise
+  ?: Name of the procedure followed by the type name of each argument, unless specified otherwise<br>
   S: "package_name.mangled_procedure_name" if not overridden

 Ideas: